lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/work_late.png" width="243" height="246" /></p>

-Lady H.'s first full-time job as a data scientist was with a financial fraud detection company where one of her major clients was a giant bank.
-Every two months, this client would provide her with new data for fraud analysis.
-One December afternoon, the office was nearly empty by 5 pm as most of her colleagues were either on vacation or had left earlier.
-Lady H. intended to swiftly complete the client's fraud report using her trained model and then head home.
+Lady H.'s first full-time role as a data scientist was with a financial fraud detection company, where one of her main clients was a giant bank.
+Every two months, the client sent her new data for fraud analysis.

+One December afternoon, the office was nearly empty by 5 p.m., with most of her colleagues either on vacation or having left early.
+Determined to wrap up the client's fraud report using her trained model, Lady H. planned to finish quickly and head home.

-However, the new data presented a significantly different fraud detection rate, much lower than usual.
-"Why did this happen?
-It looks unusual, I have to investigate," Lady H. thought.
-Eventually, she discovered that the client had sent her the wrong data, leading to the issue.
+But as she processed the new data, the fraud detection rate came out much lower than usual.
+"Why is this happening?
+This looks strange—I need to dig deeper," she thought.
+After some investigation, she realized the problem: the client had accidentally sent the wrong dataset, causing the unexpected result.

-This is just one of the data drifting stories.
+This is just one of many stories about data drift.

 ##### About Data Drifting